crsauer91/milehighdreamin/03-design/01-solution-design.md

 For Direct Revenue by Product, allocate `Amount` proportionally by each qualifying line's extended selling price.
 If gross qualifying line totals are zero, leave product allocation unattributed and route the transaction for review.
 Round allocations to currency precision and assign any rounding remainder to the largest qualifying line so allocations equal `Amount`.
 Refunds and corrections rerun the same calculation idempotently.
 This reporting allocation is derived; do not add product-allocation fields until the chosen Salesforce report/Flow implementation proves they are necessary.

+Preserve an original sale after close.
+Record each financially material post-sale refund, chargeback, or correction as a separate related Closed Won Opportunity with Type and Purchase Type `Refund / Adjustment`, negative normalized `Amount`, the same purchasing Contact as primary OCR, and a unique adjustment key derived from the source-system adjustment ID.
+Relate it to the original through the source reference documented in Description or the smallest approved lookup only if reporting proves that reference insufficient.
+Rollups and product allocation sum original and adjustment records; reruns upsert by the adjustment key and never mutate history or double count.

 Purchase acceptance requires:

 - the shared **None** Account for an ordinary fan;